jantoniadis/nucleosynthesis/README.md

 ### Bibliography
-The powerpoint presentations discussed in the class are available in the table below.
+The powerpoint presentations will be available in the table below.
 I will try my best to upload the slides at least two days before the Thursday lectures.
-You can also fork the entire github rep by following the [View on Github] button above.

 The lectures will follow the material provided in the:
 * [Lecture notes by N. Langer](https://astro.uni-bonn.de/~nlanger/siu_web/nucscript/Nucleo.pdf)